Battalions of Light Infantry of Africa

-The Battalions of Light Infantry of Africa (French: Bataillons d'Infanterie Légère d'Afrique or BILA), better known under the acronym Bat' d'Af', were French infantry and construction units, serving in Northern Africa, made up of men with prison records who still had to do their military service, or soldiers with serious disciplinary records.
+The Battalions of Light Infantry of Africa (French: Bataillons d'Infanterie Légère d'Afrique or BILA), better known under the abbreviation Bat' d'Af', were French infantry and construction units, serving in Northern Africa, made up of men with prison records who still had to do their military service, or soldiers with serious disciplinary records.

 History

 Creation

 Created by King Louis Philippe I on 13 June 1832, shortly after the French Foreign Legion, the Bat' d'Af were part of the Army of Africa and were stationed in Tataouine, Tunisia, in one of the most arid and hostile regions of the French colonial empire.
 The original Ordonnance royale (Royal order) creating this corps provided for 2 battalions, each of 8 companies.
 A third battalion was created in September 1833.
 According to the order the rank and file of these units were to be drawn from: